Lorenzo0224/csv/README.md

 ## Usage

-We recommend updating the `API_key` variable in `API_key.txt` with your own OpenAI key.
-For reproducibility purpose, we give an OpenAI key as default.
+We recommend updating the `API_key` variable in `API_key.txt` with your OpenAI key.
+For reproducibility purpose, we present an OpenAI key as default.

 To evaluate the UEA datasets using the commands: